 - Travel adaptor: Egypt uses type C and F plug sockets.
 An international travel adaptor is a versatile option for all your travels.

-When is the best time to go to Sharm El Sheik?
+When is the Best Time to Visit Sharm El-Sheikh?

 How to Organize a day trip to Cairo